-Agave is a succulent plant native to the American Southwest.
-It is an evergreen plant that grows new rings of leaves each year to reach a mature height of 5 to 7 feet and a mature spread of 8 to 12 feet.
-Taking as many as 40 years to bloom, agave dies soon after.
-The blooms emerge on a tall stem that resembles asparagus and can grow up to 30 feet tall.
+Agave (Agave spp.) is a succulent plant native to the American Southwest.
+While most species are hardy only in USDA hardiness zones 9 through 11, Parry's agave (Agave parryi) is winter-hardy to zone 7.
+As an evergreen plant in its hardiness range, agave grows new rings of leaves each year to reach a mature height of 5 to 7 feet and a mature spread of 8 to 12 feet.
+Taking as many as 25 years to bloom, agave dies soon after.
+The blooms emerge on a tall stem growing up to 30 feet tall that resembles asparagus; in fact, agave is in the asparagus family (Asparagaceae).

 Removing a large agave from landscaping can be a daunting task because of the sheer weight of the mature plant.